MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-faq.md

 [!INCLUDE[d365fin](includes/d365fin_md.md)] is sold through partners, and you should contact your reselling partner to get help with technical problems.
 If your [!INCLUDE[d365fin](includes/d365fin_md.md)] partner then cannot resolve the problem, they will raise a support ticket with Microsoft.

-If you have signed up for a trial and have not yet purchased [!INCLUDE[d365fin](includes/d365fin_md.md)], you do not have a reselling partner, and you cannot contact the Microsoft support team.

-You can find a Business Central partner on the [I'm looking for a solution provider](https://go.microsoft.com/fwlink/?linkid=2038145) page.
+For more information, see [Help and Support](product-help-and-support.md).

 ## <a name="why-does-help-describe-functionality-that-i-cannot-access"></a>Why does Help describe functionality that I cannot access?
 If your Experience setting on the **Company Information** page is set to **Essential**, then UI elements for the Manufacturing and Service Management features are not visible to you because they require the **Premium** experience.
 A text note is inserted in high-level help topics for these feature areas.
 For more information, see [Changing Which Features are Displayed](ui-experiences.md).

+## <a name="where-is-the-save-button"></a>Where is the save button?

+There is no *save* button on pages like in other programmes that you might be familiar with.
+In [!INCLUDE[d365fin](includes/d365fin_md.md)], changes that you make to a field are automatically saved as soon as you move to the next field or close the page, as long as there are no errors.
+When you make changes to a field and move to another field, you will see the text **Saving** in the top-right corner of the page, which will quickly change to **Saved** if no errors occur.
+If an error occurs, the text will change to **Not Saved**.

 ## <a name="what-email-address-can-i-use-with-included365finincludesd365finmdmd"></a>What email address can I use with [!INCLUDE[d365fin](includes/d365fin_md.md)]?
 [!INCLUDE[d365fin](includes/d365fin_md.md)] requires that you use a work, or school, email address to sign up. [!INCLUDE[d365fin](includes/d365fin_md.md)] does not support email addresses provided by consumer email services or telecommunication providers.
 This includes outlook.com, hotmail.com, gmail.com, and others.